Is PF Deduction Needed for Annual GST Accounting Charges and TDS Implications?

 Madhu.T.K

-Please explain to the Enforcement Officer that he is an independent contractor and he is not governed by the code of conduct and other HR policies of the company but he works according to his inconvenience using his own resources and infrastructure.
-There exists only a contract FOR service and not a contract OF service.
-For the services he raises an invoice and such an invoice is subject to GST at the prescribed rate subject to conditions attached to turnover etc.
+Please explain to the enforcement officer that he is an independent contractor and is not governed by the code of conduct and other HR policies of the company.
+Instead, he works according to his convenience using his own resources and infrastructure.
+There exists only a contract for service and not a contract of service.
+For the services he provides, he raises an invoice, and such an invoice is subject to GST at the prescribed rate, subject to conditions attached to turnover, etc.

-If you want to come out of such hassles, you can also ask the accountant to raise an annual bill.
-But I would not recommend such an action because an accountant working independently who take the work of other companies along with yours is not an employee.
+If you want to avoid such hassles, you can also ask the accountant to raise an annual bill.
+However, I would not recommend this action because an accountant working independently, who takes on the work of other companies along with yours, is not an employee.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute